andreafrancia/trash-cli/README.rst

 trash-cli trashes files recording the original path, deletion date, and permissions.
 It uses the same trashcan used by KDE, GNOME, and XFCE, but you can invoke it from the command line (and scripts).
+On macOS, you can find `trash-cli`'s trash located at `~/.local/share/Trash`.

 It provides these commands::